 To remove the primary key

 Removing the primary key won’t delete the field or fields from your table.
-Rather it, removes the primary key designation from those field.
+Rather it removes the primary key designation from those fields.

 It also removes the index of the primary key that was created for the primary key.

-- Tap to the current row selector for latest primary key.
+- Tap to the current row selector for the latest primary key.

-- If primary key contains single field, click the row selector for that field.
+- If the primary key contains a single field, click the row selector for that field.

 - But if it consists of multiple fields, hit the row selector for any field in the primary key.